 Since the responses were open-ended, the data analysis was quantitative.
 The Content Analysis methodology was used to analyze the responses.
-After the researchers coded responses with the agreed upon categories, the results were then quantified to report the findings of the study.
+After the researchers codded responses with the agreed upon categories, the results were then quantified to report the findings of the study.

-Content Analysis is a qualitative research method, which has been used extensively since 1910 to qualitatively analyze textual content.
-Sociologist Max Weber used this textual analysis process to identify commonalities in mass communications and analyze the press coverage of political issues in Germany.
-During the 1930's and 1940's, Harold Lasswell, an American communications expert, used this research method to identify the content of wartime propaganda.
-The Content Analysis Research Method uses categorization procedures to formulate valid and replicable inferences from data in their context.
-There are five basic stages to the Content Analysis process: coding, categorizing, classifying, comparing and concluding.
-The first step, coding, is the basic tool for determining the unit of analysis and counting how many times the unit appears.
+The Content Analysis research method uses a set of categorization procedures for making valid and replicable inferences from data to their context.
+The research method began as a quantitatively oriented textual analysis for the study of mass communications.
+Content Analysis was being used as early as 1910 by sociologist Max Weber to examine press coverage of political issues in Germany.
+American communications scholar Harold Lasswell used a similar approach during the 1930s and 1940s to study the content of wartime propaganda.
+Content Analysis has five basic steps: coding, categorizing, classifying, comparing and concluding.

+The coding stage is the basic tool of content analysis.
+It involves determining the basic unit of analysis and counting how many times the unit appears.
 In this study, the "main idea" was used as the coding unit.
-The second stage, categorizing, involves creating meaningful categories in which to organize the coded units.
+Categorizing is the next stage in content analysis; it involves creating meaningful categories in which to organize the coded units.
 In this study, the Tenets of Constructivism were used as the categories.
 Classifying involves verifying that the units of analysis can be repeatedly assigned to the appropriate categories.
 In this study, the researchers worked together to establish the reliability that coding of the text units and categorizing could be replicated.
-This was accomplished in the Comparing stage.
-This stage involves comparing the categories in terms of numbers of units in each category and performing any relevant statistical analysis.
+Comparing is the next stage.
+It involves comparing the categories in terms of numbers of units in each category and performing any relevant statistical analysis.
 In this study, the percent of the units that fell in each of the categories was compared.
-The Concluding stage was employed to draw theoretical conclusions about the content in the context.
+Concluding involves drawing theoretical conclusions about the content in its context.